 Both Cloudways and Siteground have built their own caching plugins but they're significantly different.

-The Breeze caching plugin also integrates seamlessly with the Cloudways CDN which is powered by Stackpath (ex MaxCDN).
+It integrates seamlessly with their own CDN which is powered by Stackpath (ex MaxCDN).
 You'll need to install the Cloudways CDN add-on.

 Then activate the checkbox within Breeze Cache.